giantswarm/inago/docs/k8s.md

 2016-04-14 15:32:01.532 | INFO     | context.Background: Succeeded to start group 'k8s-network'.
 ```

-Then, we can schedule the k8s-master group.
+Then we can schedule the k8s-master group.

 ```
 $ inagoctl up k8s-master